Qualified Entity in the New Draft Bill Implementing the Representative Actions Directive

 24 August 2023

-As announced in our post Poland’s Implementation of the Representative Actions Directive Getting Closer – New Draft Bill, we are launching a series of posts providing a more detailed discussion of the proposed changes aimed at implementing into the Polish legal system Directive (EU) 2020/1828 of the European Parliament and of the Council of 25 November 2020 on representative actions for the protection of the collective interests of consumers and repealing Directive 2009/22/EC (hereinafter: “Directive 2020/1828”).
+As announced in our post Poland’s Implementation of the Representative Actions Directive Getting Closer – New Draft Bill, we are launching a series of posts providing a more detailed discussion of the proposed changes aimed at implementing into the Polish legal system Directive (EU) 2020/1828 of the European Parliament and of the Council of 25th November 2020 on representative actions for the protection of the collective interests of consumers and repealing Directive 2009/22/EC (hereinafter: “Directive 2020/1828”).

-According to the draft bill of July 5, 2023 (hereinafter: “Draft of 05.07.2023”), the authorized entity constitutes a separate procedural category from the group representative.
-This clear distinction between the authorized entity and the group representative is provided for in the proposed Article 4(1) of the UDRPG.1
+According to the draft bill of 5th July 2023 (hereinafter: “Draft of 05.07.2023”), the qualified entity constitutes a separate procedural category from the group representative.
+This clear distinction between the qualified entity and the group representative is provided for in the proposed Article 4 Section 1 of the Class Action Act.1

-An example of the different treatment of the group representative and the authorized entity is the proposed Article 18a of the UDRPG, which excludes the application to the authorized entity of Article 18 UDRPG, which allows the court to replace the group representative upon request by more than half of the group members.
+An example of the different treatment of the group representative and the qualified entity is the proposed Article 18a of the Class Action Act, which excludes the application to the qualified entity of Article 18 of the Class Action Act, which allows the court to replace the group representative upon request by more than half of the group members.
 As explained in the justification to the Draft of 05.07.2023: “This provision excludes the application of Article 18, which regulates the issue of changing the group representative.
-In the current class actions, the group appoints its representative (see Article 4(2)), which is why the act gives the group the right to change that representative.
-In contrast, in representative actions under Directive 2020/1828, the authorized entity brings the action and enables the formation of a group, acting as the host of such proceedings.
+In the current class actions, the group appoints its representative (see Article 4 Section 2), which is why the act gives the group the right to change that representative.
+In contrast, in representative actions under Directive 2020/1828, the qualified entity brings the action and enables the formation of a group, acting as the host of such proceedings.
 Therefore, Directive 2020/1828 grants consumers the right to opt out of the group.”

-Who can become an authorized entity?
+Who can become a qualified entity?

-The Draft of 05.07.2023 provides that the rules for obtaining the status of an authorized entity will be included in Chapter 2a of the Act on Competition and Consumer Protection (hereinafter: “Us.OKIK”)2, titled “Authorized Entity”.
+The Draft of 05.07.2023 provides that the rules for obtaining the status of a qualified entity will be included in Chapter 2a of the Act on Competition and Consumer Protection (hereinafter: “Consumer Protection Act”)2, titled “Qualified Entity”.

-An entity may become authorized if designated by the President of the Office of Competition and Consumer Protection (UOKiK) and entered into the relevant register of authorized entities.
-The President of UOKiK will maintain a register of authorized entities for domestic and cross-border group proceedings (a proceeding is considered cross-border if it is conducted before a court or administrative authority of an EU Member State other than the one in which the authorized entity was designated).
+An entity may become the qualified entity if designated by the President of the Office of Competition and Consumer Protection (UOKiK; hereinafter: “President of UOKiK”) and entered into the relevant register of qualified entities.
+The President of UOKiK will maintain a register of qualified entities for domestic and cross-border group proceedings (a proceeding is considered cross-border if it is conducted before a court or administrative authority of an EU Member State other than the one in which the qualified entity was designated).

-Thus, an action may be brought by an entity entered in the register maintained by the President of UOKiK or, in the case of cross-border actions, by an entity listed in the register of authorized entities maintained by the European Commission.
+Thus, an action may be brought by an entity entered in the register maintained by the President of UOKiK or, in the case of cross-border actions, by an entity listed in the register of qualified entities maintained by the European Commission.

 1. it is a legal person;